US Immigration Update

-Under this extension, USCIS will consider a response received within 60 calendar days after the due date before taking any action, if the issuance date listed on the request or notice is between March 1, 2020, and March 23, 2023.
+• Extension Period: Responses received up to 60 calendar days after their due date will be considered by USCIS, provided the request or notice was issued between March 1, 2020, and March 23, 2023.

-USCIS will consider a Form I-290B, Notice of Appeal or Motion, or Form N-336, Request for a Hearing on a Decision in Naturalization Proceedings (Under Section 336 of the INA), if:
+Additionally, USCIS will consider Form I-290B (Notice of Appeal or Motion) and Form N-336 (Request for a Hearing on a Decision in Naturalization Proceedings under Section 336 of the INA), with specific filing and decision date stipulations:

 Family-based Immigration